sucessonarede/dermaplastica/replit.md

 **Application Structure:** Page-based routing (Dashboard, Patients, Quote Builder, Procedures, Reports, Clinic Settings), sidebar navigation, theme provider for light/dark mode, and toast notifications.

 **Patients Module:** CRM interface displaying patient cards with contact information, tags, and associated quotes.
 Each patient card shows a list of linked quotes with clickable buttons displaying creation date and total value.
 Clicking a quote button navigates directly to the presentation view (`/apresentacao/:quoteId`).
+Patient forms include a complaints/observations textarea for documenting patient concerns.
+Photo management is available when editing existing patients, allowing upload of images with captions (stored in Replit Object Storage), displayed in a 2-column grid with delete functionality on hover.

 **Reports Module:** Real-time analytics dashboard displaying clinic performance metrics.
 Shows average ticket value, average discount percentage (calculated across ALL quotes including zero-discount ones), and top procedures by sales count and revenue.
 Data aggregated from quote_items table using SQL GROUP BY operations.